-1. One photograph focusing on the topic "Earth Science Is a Big Job."
+1. One photograph focusing on the topic "Mapping My Community."
 Each photograph must be original, authentic, unpublished, taken or created by the entrant, the sole property and work of the entrant, and not previously submitted in any other contest.

 2.Your personal information and a brief one- to two-sentence caption in English explaining your entry.
 This information should be sent in an email along with your photograph:

 3. A completed and signed entry form.
 Print out the entry form here and mail it to us or submit your entry form electronically by emailing it to email@example.com.
 Entries cannot be accepted without a signed entry form.
 NOTE: If a person under the age of 18 appears in the photograph, the parental consent line on the entry form must be signed by the child's parent or guardian.

 How should I submit my photograph and form(s)?